 Read full post: Visit Amersfoort – a small Dutch town you must see.

 One of the most popular small Dutch towns to visit is Delft.
 Delft is famous for its Delft blue pottery, for being a home to painter Johannes Vermeer and for being a city of Dutch Royal family.

-When in Delft make sure you visit one of the Delftware factories and learn about the history and process of the delftware production.
-Don’t miss Het Prinsenhof museum that was the residence of Prince of Orange (Willian of Orange) in the olden days and now hosts a museum where you can learn about the history and development of the Netherlands.
+When in Delft, make sure to visit one of the Delftware factories and learn about the history and process of the delftware production.
+Don’t miss Het Prinsenhof – a historical residence of Prince Willian of Orange.
+Nowadays, it hosts a museum where you can learn about the history and development of the Netherlands.

 If you are into art or simply want to learn about one of the Netherland’s best known artists – Johannes Vermeer – visit Vermeer Center Delft, next to the central Market square.

-Maastricht is one of the oldest cities in the Netherlands that’s located at the very south of the country on a long strip of land between Belgium and Germany.
+Maastricht is one of the oldest cities in the Netherlands.
+It’s located at the very south of the country on a long strip of land between Belgium and Germany.
 Maastricht is well known as the birthplace of European Union and euro currency.